harangju/harangju.github.io/_projects/wikinet-viz.md

   <div class="viz_bar" style="position: relative;"></div>
 </div>

+##### Notes
+* I used [`dionysus2`](https://www.mrzv.org/software/dionysus2/) to calculate persistent homology.
+* [`dionysus2`](https://www.mrzv.org/software/dionysus2/) does not currently support finding representative cavities that are still open.
+So, for cavities that are still open, the visualization highlights only the nodes that are a part of the simplex that starts the cavity, without highlighting the whole cavity.
-I have omitted some of the larger networks because the current D3 app is slow in handling larger (>1000 nodes) networks.
+* I have omitted some of the larger networks because the current D3 app is slow in handling larger (>1000 nodes) networks.